 Do you have digestive issues when you eat?
 Have you heard of SIBO and wonder if this is the cause of your health issues?
-Are you looking for a SIBO clinic to help you?
+Are you looking for a SIBO clinic to help you with herbal therapy?
 Then you are in the right place because this article will explain all about SIBO.
 Once you have a good understanding of this gastrointestinal disorder I will explain what to do next.

 What is small intestine bacterial overgrowth?

 SIBO is a chronic condition of the gastrointestinal tract, that is actually very common.
 Though unfortunately, it is not very well recognised by doctors.
-But is recognised by people like me who run a SIBO clinic.
+Yet is recognised by herbalists like me who run a SIBO clinic.

 Simply put, small intestine bacterial overgrowth is exactly what it says it is.
 Literally, an overgrowth of intestinal bacteria in the small intestine.